MSc Disaster Interventions and Humanitarian Aid

 This FBLO will give you the opportunity to learn what happens in agencies responsible for emergency responses, and to learn about agency protocols, procedures and the legislation to be observed in emergencies in the UK.

-You will be asked to prepare an organisational case study to reflect on what you have learned and to present these learnings back to the study group.
+You will be asked to prepare an organisational case study to reflect on what you have learned during your FBLO and to present these learnings back to the study group.

-Our MSc Disaster Interventions and Humanitarian Aid courses offers students the flexibility to learn at their own pace, with the option to attend up to two modules and receive a Certificate of
+Our MSc Disaster Interventions and Humanitarian Aid course offers students the flexibility to learn at their own pace, with the option to attend up to two specified modules during the summer - The Social Dimensions of Disasters and Disaster Interventions from a Green Social Work Perspective as Continuing Professional Development Modules (CPD) and receive a Certificate of

-The MSc programme can be taken either full-time or part-time.
-Those wishing to study part-time should discuss their options with the Course Director, on email@example.com.
+The Masters course can be taken either full-time or part-time.
+Those wishing to study part-time should discuss their options with the Course Director.

 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.